kenael/k8s-on-raspbian/GUIDE.md

 ```

 ## Deploy a container
+*This part automated in "myscript/dashb_firstapp.sh", the Script install Dashboard, Testcontainer, User for Dashboard and Roles*

 This container will expose a HTTP port and convert Markdown to HTML.
 Just post a body to it via `curl` - follow the instructions below.

 *function.yml*